Data-Driven Reachability Analysis from Noisy Data: Evaluation

 \section{Evaluation}

-In this section, we apply the computational approaches to over-approximate the reachable exact sets from data to numerical examples.
-More precisely, we first consider a discrete-time LTI system, then a polynomial system, and finally a nonlinear discrete-time system.
-Throughout the section, we misuse the notation $\mathcal{R}_k$ to denote also the model based reachable set.
+In this section, we apply the computational approaches to over-approximate the reachable exact sets from data.
+Firstly, we consider simulative data from a discrete-time LTI system, a polynomial system, and a nonlinear discrete-time system.
+Then, we collected real-world data from an autonomous car and performed the respective experiments.
+Throughout the section, we misuse the notation $\mathcal{R}_k$ to denote also the model-based reachable set.